Zongsoft/Zongsoft.Data/README.md

     public string Name;
 }

-// Because the returned entity class(structure, interface) is annotated with the mapped entity name, the name parameter is missing, and the code can be simplified as follows: var tokens = this.DataAccess.Select<UserToken>(
+// Because the returned entity class(structure, interface) is annotated with the mapped entity name, the name argument is missing, and the code can be simplified as follows: var tokens = this.DataAccess.Select<UserToken>(
     Condition.Equal("SiteId", this.User.SiteId)
 );